Saintwy6/Saintwy6.github.io/index.md

 Hi, my name is Yuan Wang.
 Welcome to my page.

-I am an undergraduate student at Lehigh University majoing in finance.
+I am an undergraduate student at Lehigh University majoring in finance.

 <!-- Upload your own photo and change the path -->